DimoDimchev/DimoDimchev/README.md

 I am a **hardworking person** that is very interested in the world of IT and has a goal of becoming a software developer!
 Right now I am in high school and also attend a software development academy.
 I also enjoy working on small side projects in my free time.
 You can check out all of my work, including tasks from SoftUni in the **Repositories** section

   My tech stack:
-  - 💻  Python
+  - 💻  Python, Django(still learning)
-  - 💻  JavaScript, HTML, CSS
+  - 💻  JavaScript, Firebase
-  - 💻  Django(still learning)
+  - 💻  HTML, CSS

   <a href="https://github.com/DimoDimchev">
     <img height="150em" src="https://github-readme-stats.vercel.app/api?username=DimoDimchev&theme=dark&show_icons=true" />